OfqualGovUK/ofq_render_csv/README.md

 Copy the file `ofq_render_csv.php` to `wp-content/plugins/ofq_render_csv/` in your wordpress install and then enable it from the admin interface.

 ## Changes

+### v2.1

+* Fixed a bug with handling of source file locations that were relative or absolute and not fully-formed URLs.
+The bug would cause the file to not be found.
+* Added a class of `empty-top-left-cell` when a blank cell is inserted in the top-left.
+That is, when displaying both column and row headers.

 ### v2.0